hogantan/DJIAAPP/README.md

 > Note: That are instances where uploading of missions can fail most prominently due to poor connection / interference between DJI controller and the drone.
 If so, try readjusting or going nearer to drone.

 3. Executing Waypoint Mission
 Executes successfully uploaded waypoint mission.
 When executing mission, drone will start listening to commands.
-In other words, if a movement command is sent via the Controller Script, the drone will switch to Chase Mode.
+In other words, if a movement command is sent via the **Controller Script**, the drone will switch to Chase Mode.

 ### 2. Virtual Control
 ### 3. Live Streaming